Fohdeesha/lab-docu/docs/fcx.md

 ip ssh key-authentication yes
 ip ssh password-authentication no
 ```
 Now we have to generate our key pair with [puttygen](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) on windows or ```ssh-keygen -t rsa``` on linux.
 The default settings of RSA @ 2048 bits works without issue.
 Generate the pair and save out both the public and private key.
+Note that the ICX6xxx series do *not* support 4096 bit keys - when using `ssh-keygen` or `puttygen` etc, you must create 2048 bit keys.

 Copy the public key file to your TFTP server.
 Then use the following command to import it into your switch:
 ```
-ip ssh pub-key-file tftp 192.168.1.49 public.key
+ip ssh pub-key-file tftp 192.168.1.8 public.key
 ```
 You shouldn't need to be told basic key management if you're following this section, but just in case - copy your private key to the proper location on the *nix machine you'll be SSH'ing from, or if you're on windows, load it using [pageant](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 Now when you SSH to the switch, it will authenticate using your private key.